"I had to sack five managers." Former Burnley FC chairman Barry Kilby at the VIP launch for his new book

 Speaking at the launch, held in the trophy room at the club, Barry said: "I hope there will be a lot of interest in the book.
 It is not just about my time at Burnley but my business career also."

-With a foreword by Burnley fan and journalist Tony Livesey, the author is Dave Thomas, a Clarets fan of 60 years and author of several football books.
+With a foreword by Burnley fan and journalist Tony Livesey, Barry wrote the book with author Dave Thomas, a Clarets fan of 60 years and author of several football books.
 Dave started work on the book in January and said it had been a 'race against time' to get it published in time for Christmas.

 Dave said: "It's a good read with plenty of stories in there including Barry's early years of his career when he worked with Robert Maxwell and Rupert Murdoch.